utah-cs4470-sp25/class/hw5/README.md

 # Testing your code

-We will run your compiler the same as for HW3 and HW4:
+We will run your compiler just like we did for HW3 and HW4:

     make run TEST=/grader/ok/001.jpl FLAGS=-p